shashwatjolly/thejollyblog/content/posts/Drafts/2020-08-18---Call-for-beta-testers.md

     $ akonadictl restart
     ```

-5. Add your EteSync account to Kontact:
+5. That's mostly it!
+Now you can add your EteSync account to Kontact:
     - Open Kontact
-    - Open the calendar application from the left menu (you can also open KOrganizaer directly)
+    - Open the calendar application (KOrganizer) from the left menu (you can also open KOrganizer directly)
-    - Right click on the calendar list and choose `Add Calendar`
+    - Right click on the calendar list and choose "Add Calendar"
     - The EteSync option should show up - select it and click "OK"
     - A configuration dialog should show up - enter your EteSync username and password.
 If you are hosting your own EteSync server, click on "Advanced Settings" and enter the full server URL (https://...).
     - Your calendar events, tasks and contacts should now show up!

 **Note**: These are general instructions.
 If you're facing difficulties in building the project, or in getting the resource working, please head over to the [community chat](https://www.etesync.com/community-chat/).

 Do let us know of any issues you face.
-You can contact us the [community chat](https://www.etesync.com/community-chat/), or email me: [shashwat.jolly@gmail.com](mailto:shashwat.jolly@gmail.com).
+You can contact us on the [community chat](https://www.etesync.com/community-chat/), or directly email me at [shashwat.jolly@gmail.com](mailto:shashwat.jolly@gmail.com).

 **For arch linux users**: We already have the EteSync library and the new resource packaged for you, so you can directly install those.
 Message us on the [community chat](https://www.etesync.com/community-chat/) for more.